 Spanish 1B covers the second half of the material in a high-school level Spanish 1 class.
 The goal is for students to achieve comfortable conversational skills and intermediate writing competence.
 By the time students have completed Spanish 1B, they should be able to communicate about how they feel; talk and write about the seasons and other weather; describe clothing; express preferences in a store; negotiate and pay for items; describe their daily routine; order and discuss food in a restaurant; and discuss and plan a vacation.
 Students in 1B prepare oral presentations in which they talk about their daily their lives.
 They are encouraged to speak spontaneously as well as prepare scripted remarks.
 Filming their work product, sharing their videos with each another, and offering and receiving feedback add creativity and fun while accelerating the learning process.

 In the Spanish 2 Honors program, students will continue to develop their proficiency through an engaging and relevant curriculum.
 This course covers the full year of a high-school level Spanish 2 class, reinforcing previously mastered concepts in reading, writing, and speaking, and introducing different tenses.
 These skills are further developed through storytelling, project-based learning, and more.
 For example, your child will become a “travel consultant” for ROBS, planning a virtual trip to a Latin American country complete with itineraries, flights, hotels, restaurants, and activities.
-Even a conversation in Spanish with the reservation agent at one of the hotels is required.
 The goal is for students to achieve mid- to high-intermediate fluency in speaking and intermediate proficiency reading and writing in Spanish.